planvtech/cva6/corev_apu/tb/tb_std_cache_subsystem/README.rst

 Upon each write to a data cache, the contents of all ways in the written set is checked against the corresponding ways in other data caches in the system:

-- If multiple entries are valid and have matching tags, then - verify that the data also matches. - verify that all entries are marked as shared. - verify at most one of the entries is marked as dirty.
+- If multiple entries are valid and have matching tags, then

+  - verify that the data also matches.

+  - verify that all entries are marked as shared.

+  - verify that at most one of the entries is marked as dirty.

-- If no entry for a given tag is marked dirty, then verify that the data matches the data in main memory.
+- If no entry for a given tag is marked dirty, then

+  - verify that the data matches the data in main memory.

 The check against the main memory can be disabled by setting the internal variable `enable_mem_check` to 0, e.g. in case of a LLC present in the system.